sindresorhus/awesome-chatgpt/readme.md

 ## Apps

-- [Short Circuit](https://apps.apple.com/us/app/short-circuit-an-ai-assistant/id1638522784) - A native iPhone, iPad, and Mac app for ChatGPT with support for Siri, Shortcuts, and more.
 - [QuickGPT](https://sindresorhus.gumroad.com/l/quickgpt) - Access the ChatGPT web UI from the menu bar, Dock, or using a keyboard shortcut on macOS.
 - [MacGPT](https://www.macgpt.com) - Native macOS app with a global prompt and also a web UI wrapper.
 - [Chatterbox](https://manuelkehl.gumroad.com/l/chatterbox) - Native macOS app that can be shown with a keyboard shortcut.